 Positive results from pre-clinical studies and our Phase I clinical trials should not be relied upon as evidence that later or larger-scale clinical trials will succeed.
-The Phase Ia and Ib clinical trials of bavituximab for the treatment of the Hepatitis C virus ("HCV") infection have been conducted only in small numbers of patients that may not fully represent the diversity present in larger populations infected with HCV.
-The limited results we have obtained may not predict results from studies in larger numbers of patients drawn from more diverse populations and also may not predict the ability of bavituximab to achieve a sustained antiviral response or the ability to provide a long-term therapeutic benefit.
-These initial trials in HCV have not been designed to assess the long-term therapeutic utility of bavituximab.
-We will be required to demonstrate through larger-scale clinical trials that bavituximab is safe and effective for use in a diverse population before we can seek regulatory approval for its commercial sale.
+The Phase I studies we have completed to date have been designed to primarily assess safety in a small number of patients.
+The limited results we have obtained may not predict results for any future studies and also may not predict future therapeutic benefit.
+We will be required to demonstrate through larger-scale clinical trials that bavituximab and Cotara® are safe and effective for use in a diverse population before we can seek regulatory approval for their commercial sale.
 There is typically an extremely high rate of attrition from the failure of drug candidates proceeding through clinical trials.